natalie-poulson/Project-01/README.md

-# flux capacEATor
+# SF Legacy Eats

 ## Scope:
-The flux capacEATor is an interactive map that connects users with bars and restaurants that have had a long lasting cultural impact on San Francisco.
+SF Legacy Eats is an interactive map that connects users with bars and restaurants that have had a long lasting cultural impact on San Francisco.
 The main list is provided by SF Heritage (https://www.sfheritage.org/legacy/), and can be supplemented by user-submitted suggestions.
 San Francisco has a diverse and compelling history, and we feel one of the best ways to engage with the past is through food and drink at one of the city's many historical establishments.

 ## Getting Started:
-To run flux capacEATor on your local machine, clone the repository, then:
+To run SF Legacy Eats on your local machine, clone the repository, then:

 1. Install requirements: